SUSAN LYNE PRESIDENT AND FOUNDING PARTNER

 Nisha was previously the General Manager of AOL’s millennial site, Cambio and Chief of Staff for the AOL Brand Group, working on strategy, operations and special projects.
 Prior to that, she was a management consultant for Bain & Company advising companies across Tech & Telco, Financial Services, and CPG.
 She cut her teeth as an M&A and securities lawyer at the Australian law firm, Blake Dawson.
 Nisha also consulted for edtech start-up, Learn with Homer.

 As a black belt in karate, singer, fashion blogger, Yankees fan, aunt to five nieces, and all-round geek, Nisha believes in the power of the multi-faceted millennial woman who is the inspiration for the #BUILTBYGIRLS movement.

 HAYDEN WILLIAMS PRINCIPAL

-Hayden is the Associate at BBG Ventures.
+Hayden is the Principal at BBG Ventures.
 Hayden spent the first four years of his career in investment banking at BofA Merrill Lynch.
 He then took a 100% pay cut to build a startup, Treatings, which he bootstrapped for two years by sleeping in a bunk bed with his co-founder and working out of the NYU library.
 In hindsight, an inherent flaw with Treatings was that a male-dominated team was building an app for a female-heavy user base.

-Hayden’s experience seeing the perils of homogenous teams and pitching lots (and lots and lots) of VCs drives his desire to be an empathetic and energetic supporter of diverse founding teams.
+Hayden’s experience seeing the perils of homogeneous teams and pitching lots (and lots and lots) of VCs drives his desire to be an empathetic and energetic supporter of diverse founding teams.
 Hayden also enjoys running, surfing and reminding Nisha that the Red Sox are the preeminent baseball franchise.